MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-applications-from-secrets.md

 - **Improved security**: Secret-based authentication is susceptible to leaks and attacks.
 Migrating to more secure authentication methods, such as certificate-based authentication or managed identities, can help improve security.

-- **Enhanced user experience**: Secret-based authentication can be cumbersome for users and developers.
-Migrating to more user-friendly authentication methods can enhance the user experience.

-- **Compliance**: Migrating to more secure authentication methods can help you meet compliance requirements and security best practices.

 - **Reduced complexity**: Managing secrets can be complex and error-prone.
 Migrating to more secure authentication methods can help reduce complexity and improve security.

 - **Scalability**: Migrating to more secure authentication methods can help you scale your applications securely.

+- **Compliance**: Migrating to more secure authentication methods can help you meet compliance requirements and security best practices.

 ## How to migrate applications away from secret-based authentication